top of page

 • A Plan must be in place

-view of the cover of Mobile Radio Technology (MRT) magazine in March 1997 cover page, with the RSI and Steve Walz's RF Survey article
+• view of the cover of Mobile Radio Technology (MRT) magazine in March 1997 cover page, with the RSI Corp. - Radiofrequency Safety International and Steve Walz's RF Survey article

 Mobile Radio Technology (MRT) magazine in the late March 1997 cover page, with the RSI and Steve Walz's RF Survey article

-view of the qualified RF team at work setting up for EME RF RFR testing at the 1200 acre General Steven Walz K0UO test antenna range in view is K0UO FCC TOWER NUMBER AR #1216715 a 195 foote at the Antenna Test Facility ATF
+• view of layout work for the qualified RF team at work setting up for EME RF RFR testing at the 1200 acre General Steven Walz K0UO test antenna range in view is K0UO FCC TOWER NUMBER AR #1216715 a 195 foote at the Antenna Test Facility ATF

 Layout out before testing